lugh-tuatha/lugh-tuatha/README.md

 - 😄 Pronouns : He/him
 - 🌱 I’m currently learning Javascript, Sass and Design Principle
 - 👯 I’m looking to collaborate on any projects
-- 🔭 I’m currently working on Azriel (repo and content is private)
+- 🔭 I’m currently working on Azriel (repo and concept is private)
 - 👀 See my [Personal portfolio](https://ace-portfolio.vercel.app/) to get more info
 - 💬 Ask me about HTML CSS